sindjaLika/SensorGateaway/README.md

 - Build System: Makefile automation for compiling and testing

 ## Running the Project
-Compile the Code: make all
+Compile the Code : make all

-Start the Sensor Gateway: ./sensor_gateway <port_number> <max_clients>
+Start the Sensor Gateway : ./sensor_gateway <port_number> <max_clients>  (Example: ./sensor_gateway 1234 3)

-Example: ./sensor_gateway 1234 3

 This will start the server on port 1234, and it will accept up to 3 sensor node connections before shutting down.

 Simulate Sensor Nodes:

-Use the provided sensor_node.c from the labs to simulate client-side sensor nodes sending data to the gateway.
+- Use the provided sensor_node.c from the labs to simulate client-side sensor nodes sending data to the gateway.

 Check Output:

-Sensor data is stored in data.csv.
+- Sensor data is stored in data.csv.

-System logs are recorded in gateway.log.
+- System logs are recorded in gateway.log.